 - Project funding is allowed to cover costs such as staff time, advertising, space or equipment rentals, registration fees, purchase of materials.

 - The project funding will only cover a part of the costs of the project, so the applicant must be willing to contribute financially.
-The grant will cover maximum 75 % of the total costs, but depending on available funds in the Fund and the number of applicants, the size of the grant may vary.
+The grant will cover a maximum of 75% of the total costs, but depending on available funds in the Fund and the number of applicants, the size of the grant may vary.

 Grants will not be given to: